Help Your Children Prevent Obesity

 This will not only help them be healthy and fit, but will also teach them numerous life skills, such as socialization, respect and teamwork.
 As gadgets are gaining control over people's lives in this modern age, kids have also started to resort to a sedentary lifestyle.
 Bring your kids to regular physical activities.
 The positive effects of an active lifestyle are not only physical in nature.
 Being active has also been tagged as an effective morale booster and stress reliever.
 Likewise, physical activities can also be opportunities for family bonding.
 You can bring your whole family to the park and do brisk walking.
 Limit sedentary time in front of the television, computer and other gadgets to two hours or less a day.

-- 1Be a model of healthy lifestyle.All your efforts in training your kids to live a healthy life will be futile and in vain if your own lifestyle contradicts what you are teaching them.
+- 1All your efforts in training your kids to live a healthy life will be futile and in vain if your own lifestyle contradicts what you are teaching them.
 You should always bear in mind that children learn best by modeling.
 They tend to emulate and follow what they see in the significant people around them, especially from their parents.
 Start saying goodbye to your unhealthy vices, such as smoking and drinking.
-If you want to encourage your kids to get into sports, you should have your own favorite sports too.Advertisement
+If you want to encourage your kids to get into sports, you should have your own favorite sports too.Be a model of healthy lifestyle.Advertisement

 Tips Tricks & Warnings